Do you know how to use shampoo and conditioner the right way? Read this article to be sure you are not sabotaging your hair health and growth!

 You will want to apply a good amount of shampoo and use the pads of your fingertips to go in a circular motion at the scalp.
 If you can be gentle, you can use your nails to gently help to remove buildup and debris that is built up on the scalp.

 Work your way down the hair shaft by gently cupping the hair to continue building a lather and then rinse clean under warm water.
 Repeat this shampoo process 2-3 times maximum, depending on how much product buildup you are dealing with.
+For more on how to remove product buildup o your hair, click to this article here.

 If you have been using products with silicones, heavy butters and sealing oils throughout the previous week or more, you will definitely want to use a shampoo that can gently clarify without leaving the hair feeling overly stripped.